-This policy has been developed in consultation with our stakeholders and the consultation and policy development process involved the following steps:
+This policy has been developed in consultation with staff, students and parents.
+The consultation and policy development process involved the following steps:

-- Review The PSHE Lead reviewed all relevant information, including but not limited to, relevant national and local guidance. - The policy was drafted in accordance with statutory guidance and aligned with the Independent School Regulations/BSO Standards.
-The school curriculum plans were amended accordingly. - Staff consultation school staff were given the opportunity to review the policy and make recommendations. - Ratification once amendments were made, the policy was published. - Policy review this policy will be reviewed in June 2022.
+- Review The PSHE Lead reviewed all relevant information, including but not limited to, relevant national and local guidance including regard to the school's obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and their local multi-agency safeguarding arrangements. - The policy was drafted in accordance with statutory guidance and aligned with the Independent School Regulations/BSO Standards.
+The school curriculum plans were amended accordingly. - Staff consultation school staff were given the opportunity to review the policy and make recommendations. - Parent/stakeholder consultation parents and any interested parties were invited to attend a meeting about the policy and offer commentary. - Student consultation students were consulted with about their RSE lessons through regular questionnaires and feedback. - Ratification once amendments were made, the policy was published.

+• Policy review - this policy will be reviewed every three years.